Portugal Explorer: Porto to Algarve - 8 Days

 Porto

 Ola!
 Welcome to Portugal.
-Your adventure begins in Porto – Portugal’s colourful coastal city named for its specialty: port wine.
-If you arrive early, explore all the city has to offer.
-Get a great view of the city on the Dom Luis I Bridge, explore the streets on foot or visit heritage sites like the baroque Torre dos Clérigos.
-Tonight, meet your group and local leader at a welcome meeting at 6 pm.
-After, perhaps enjoy a welcome dinner at a local Portuguese restaurant with your group, ask your leader for their recommendations.
+Your adventure begins in Porto – a colourful coastal city famous for its fortified port wine.
+If you arrive early, maybe explore the city’s historic buildings like the baroque Torre dos Clérigos or take in the views from the Dom Luis I Bridge.
+You’ll meet your local leader and fellow travellers at a welcome meeting at 6 pm.
+After, get to know each other at a welcome dinner at a local Portuguese restaurant – just ask your leader if you need any dish recommendations.

 Day 2